-Mumbai rains: Road, rail traffic disrupted; high tide of 4.83 metres expected at 2:23 PM
+Mumbai rains: Road, rail traffic disrupted; 500 families shifted to safety in Pune

 Services on all four lines between Sion and Kurla have been suspended from 7:20 am due to waterlogging after heavy rains.

-A high tide of 4.83 metres is expected today at around 2.23 PM, in anticipation of which government authorities have been put on a high alert.
+A high tide of 4.83 metres is expected today, in anticipation of which government authorities have been put on a high alert.

 Avoid outing as far as possible, the sea will be rough, fisherman warnings, heavy rainfall warnings have been issued in place, a statement said.